-Period: December 2021 - May 2022

-These maps show the return period of the rainfall required to overcome dry conditions simulated using the Grid-to-Grid (G2G) hydrological model.
+Period: September 2022 - February 2023 These maps show the return period of the rainfall required to overcome dry conditions simulated using the Grid-to-Grid (G2G) hydrological model.
 The maps are coloured according to the return period of accumulated rainfall required to overcome the estimated current subsurface water storage deficit over the next few months.
 These maps do not provide a drought forecast.
 Instead they indicate the return period of rainfall required to overcome the dry conditions for the following 6 months based on current conditions.

-SUMMARY: During December to May, Great Britain will not require particularly unusual rainfall (<5 year return periods) to return to average conditions for the time of year.
+SUMMARY: During September to October, regions in southern and eastern England would require rainfall with a return period of between 10 and 100 years to overcome the dry conditions.
+In Wales and parts of eastern Scotland rainfall of a 5 to 10 year return period would be required for conditions to return to normal.
+Rainfall of a 5 to 10 year return period would be required for conditions to return to normal in parts of southern England by the end of February.

+SCOTLAND

-HR Highlands Region NER North East Region TR Tay Region
+HR Highlands Region

+NER North East Region

+TR Tay Region

 FR Forth Region

 CR Clyde Region

-TWR Tweed Region

-SR Solway Region
+TWR Tweed Region SR Solway Region

 ENGLAND

 N Northumbria NW North West

 Y Yorkshire ST Severn Trent

 A Anglian

 T Thames

-S Southern W Wessex
+S Southern

-SW South West
+W Wessex SW South West

-WALES WEL Welsh
+Feb WALES WEL Welsh

+Issue date: 02.09.2022

 NORTHERN IRELAND

 This method cannot

 currently be used in

 Northern Ireland